momochi000/typewar/README.md

 ## DONE

+#### Characters have max hp
+Health bar is rendered as a percentage of max hp
 #### REFACTOR: pull out common battle entity behavior into a separate component
 I think there are a few other components which are overloaded with functionality and should be broken up.
 As part of this, do an audit and create